YoshihiroIchinose/E5Comp/ExternalSharingMonitoring_en.md

 SharedItem: [SharedItem]
 Share with: [Guest]

+1. Add "Get manager (V2)" action in "If No" section
+1. In the "User (UPN)", add [User] from the list column as dynamic content
 1. Add the "Send an email (V2)" action in "Office 365 Outlook" category in "If No" section as well
 1. In the "To", add [User] in the list column as dynamic content
 1. In the "Subject", type "Sharing to unauthorized domains"